Change is a good thing, especially if you’re thinking about feeding your pup a new dog food.

 Redbarn’s Grain-Free and Whole-Grain line of kibble is a great choice if you’re looking to try new dog food.

-Both formulas start with meat as the first five ingredients blended with functional ingredients like pumpkin, miscanthus grass, probiotics, and prebiotics for healthy digestion; omega 3 & 6 fatty acids, flaxseed, and sunflower oil for healthy skin and coat; and guaranteed levels of methionine, taurine & l-carnitine to support heart health.
+Both formulas start with animal protein as the first five ingredients blended with functional ingredients like pumpkin, miscanthus grass, probiotics, and prebiotics for healthy digestion; omega 3 & 6 fatty acids, flaxseed, and sunflower oil for healthy skin and coat; and guaranteed levels of methionine, taurine & l-carnitine to support heart health.

 After The Transition